Identifying the post-pandemic determinants of low performing students in Latin America through Interpretable Machine Learning methods: Methods

-\subsection{SHAP values—interpretable ML estimates}
+\subsection{SHAP values\textendash interpretable ML estimates}

-In the body of educational research using ML (for a review, see: \citealp{ersozlu24,hilbert21}), there has been a latest growth in the application of Shapley values to identify main features behind educational performance in educational surveys (for instance, \citealp{gomez24,huang24}).
-Here I define the key concepts related to Shapley values (a more detailed and technical description of Shapley values can be found in Appendix \ref{appendixB}).
-Importantly, I rely on SHAP values to present leading estimates in Section \ref{section5}.
+In the body of educational research using ML (see: \citealp{ersozlu24,hilbert21}), there has been a latest growth in the application of Shapley values to identify main features behind educational performance in learning surveys (e.g., \citealp{gomez24,huang24}).
+Importantly, we rely on Shapley values to present leading estimates in Section \ref{section5}.
 Shapley values have their origin in game theory (\citealp{shapley53}), measuring the average marginal contribution of a player in a cooperative game.
 In the context of ML, the player is interpreted as a characteristic (or attribute), and the cooperative game becomes the prediction task performed by the model.
 Through recent developments (\citealp{vstrumbelj14,lundberg17}), Shapley values have been adapted as an explicative framework for ML models.
-For the estimation of the main determinants of learning poverty in the LAC region, in particular, I follow the SHAP method (\citealp{lundberg17}).
-Plainly, the SHAP method locally explains a model output by calculating the degree to which each feature (or variable) contributes to a given prediction value.
-The prediction for the $i$th sample is:
+For the estimation of the main determinants of learning poverty in the LAC region, in particular, we follow the SHAP method (\underline{SH}apley \underline{A}dditive ex\underline{P}lanation) (\citealp{lundberg17}).
+SHAP values offer a local explanation of a model output by calculating the degree to which each feature contributes to a given prediction value when conditioning on that feature.

-and where $\widehat{y}_{\text{base}}$ is the average of predictions across all $i$ samples, $\widehat{y}_{ij}$ is the SHAP value of the $j$ feature ($j$ = 1,...,J; with $J$ being total number of feature) in the $i$th sample measuring how much feature $j$ contribute to the prediction of sample $i$.
-Positive SHAP values ($\widehat{y}_{ij} > 0$) indicates that the given feature $j$ has a positive impact on the predicted value of sample $i$, and vice versa.
+Formally, the change on prediction or SHAP value $\phi_{i}$(.) for feature (or covariate) $i$ in model $f$ for data point $x$ is given by:

+where $\mathcal{R}$ is the set of all feature permutations, $P^{R}_{i}$ is the set of all features before $i$ in the ordering $R$, $M$ is the number of input features, and $f_{x}$ is an estimate of the conditional expectation of the model’s prediction.
+The additive property of SHAP values means that SHAP values add to the output of the model:

+Attributions based on the Shapley interaction index result in a matrix of feature attributions.
+SHAP values main effects (on the matrix's diagonal) are obtained as the differences of SHAP values and the off-diagonal elements (i.e., SHAP interactions) for a given feature.
+That is:

+There are various algorithms to define the value function for a set of attributes (e.g., DeepSHAP, LinearSHAP, KernelSHAP, TreeSHAP).
+In the paper, and due to computational issues and the fact that we use a stacked ML model (which is a combination of classification models), we rely on the LinearSHAP (\citealp{chen20}), the default \texttt{Explainer} of the SHAP Python package.